Polarization Tracking and Active Compensation Using Classical Headers in Quantum Wrapper Networking: Experimental Setup

 Next, we characterize the system using entangled photon pairs.
-In these experiments, we prepare photons in the Bell state, $\ket{\Phi^{+}}=\frac{1}{\sqrt{2}}\left(\ket{\mathrm{HH}}+\ket{\mathrm{VV}}\right)$ , and measure the visibility bounds in the HV basis using $\mathrm{V} = (C_{\mathrm{HH}}-C_{\mathrm{HV}})/(C_{\mathrm{HH}}+C_{\mathrm{HV}})$ over 2\,hours, Fig.~\ref{fig:result_no_fiber_vis}.
+In these experiments, we configure the correlated photon pair source in a Sagnac loop to prepare polarization-entangled photon pairs in the Bell state, $\ket{\Phi^{+}}=\frac{1}{\sqrt{2}}\left(\ket{\mathrm{HH}}+\ket{\mathrm{VV}}\right)$.
+We measure the visibility bounds in the HV basis using $V_{\mathrm{HV}} = (C_{\mathrm{HH}}-C_{\mathrm{HV}})/(C_{\mathrm{HH}}+C_{\mathrm{HV}})$ over 2\,hours, Fig.~\ref{fig:result_no_fiber_vis}.
 We repeated the measurements for the DA basis where we use D and A instead of H and V in the equation above.
 During this experiment, we also intentionally introduced abrupt birefringence changes with the polarization controller (to emulate changes in fiber path from network rerouting) and observed the ability of the system to compensate.